 Overnight Camping – reservations are recommended, particularly during holiday weekends and throughout July and August.
-Reservation are available by phone or online at https://maitlandvalley.goingtocamp.com.
+Reservations are available online (link above) at or by phone (519-524-6429 or 1-877-325-5722).
 If you do not have a reservation, and we have availability, we will gladly accommodate you.
-Come to the park and we will find a site that suits your needs (based on site availability).
+The 2022 camping season runs from June to October 16th.
+These dates are subject to change.

-Cedar Campground – offers non-serviced camping on mowed grass sites divided by spruce tree buffers.
+Cedar Campground (Radio and Audio Prohibited Camping Area) – offers non-serviced camping on mowed grass sites divided by spruce tree buffers.
 Why not call it the Spruce Campground?
-Well, Cedar Campground suits the area best as numerous old-growth Eastern White Cedar trees cling to the limestone cliffs along the nearby Maitland River.
-Some of these cedars are over 150 years old, but still only a metre tall.
+The name refers to the numerous old-growth Eastern White Cedar trees that cling to the limestone cliffs along the nearby Maitland River.
+Some of these cedar trees are over 150 years old, but are still only one-metre tall.

-Sycamore Campground – offers both seasonal and overnight camping with water and both 15 amp and 30 amp electrical hookup on mowed grass sites.
+Sycamore Campground – offers both seasonal and overnight camping with water and 30 amp electrical hookups on mowed grass sites.
+Four large pull-through sites have recently been created in this campground.
 Sycamore Campground derives its name from the tall mature Sycamore trees growing along the Maitland River adjacent to this campground.
-The Sycamore tree is just one of several plant species associated with the Carolinian Forest Region found at Falls Reserve.
+The Sycamore trees are just one of several plant species associated with the Carolinian Forest Region found at Falls Reserve.
 Although Falls Reserve is located well north of the Carolinian Forest Region, these species are able to survive in the deep valley of the Lower Maitland River.

 Staff Patrols – park staff patrol the area regularly to ensure customer satisfaction.
-The Conservation Area does not promote, and prohibits by regulation, any rowdy behaviour, inappropriate use of abusive or insulting language, inappropriate use of alcohol or alcohol related drinking games that may cause disturbance to others.
+The Conservation Area does not permit, and prohibits by regulation, any rowdy behaviour, inappropriate use of abusive or insulting language, inappropriate use of alcohol or alcohol related drinking games that may cause disturbance to others.
 All activities in the Conservation Area are at the discretion of park staff.
-Park staff have the authority to evict anyone found in violation of a regulation or rule at the park.
+Park staff have the authority to evict anyone found in violation of a park regulation or rule.
 If you have questions or concerns please do not hesitate to contact staff at 519-524-6429 or flag us down as we drive by your campsite.

 Firewood – bagged firewood is sold at the park gatehouse.
 Please do not burn or remove any dead or living wood found in the forested areas of the Conservation Area.
 Dead and decaying wood on the forest floor is important habitat for many animals and removal is prohibited by park regulation.

-Radio Free Secluded Tent camping – we offer 7 non-serviced tent only secluded campsites for those who wish to connect more with nature.
-Reservations can be made by phone or online at https://maitlandvalley.goingtocamp.com .
+Secluded Tent Camping (Radio and Audio Prohibited Camp Area) – there are 7 non-serviced, tent only, secluded campsites for those who wish to connect more with nature.

 Stay in touch – visit the Falls Reserve CA Facebook page